L05Dhruv/python-2-quiz/README.md

 ```

 ## Challenge 2
-In `pb2.py`, create a function that given a list of numbers (positive or negative integers), it will return a list containing the indices of the two highest values.
+In `pb2.py`, create a function, 'max_values' that given a list of numbers (positive or negative integers), it will return a list containing the indices of the two highest values.
 Order of the returned indices does not matter.

 Usage
 ```python